-The primary goal of isolation in our approach is effect containment: preventing the effects of SEE processes from affecting the operation (or outcome) of processes executing outside the SEE1.
-This means that any "read" operation (i.e., one that queries the system state but does not modify it) may be performed by SEE processes.
-It also means that "write" operations should not be permitted to affect system state.
-There are two options in this context: one is to restrict the operation, i.e., disallow its execution.
-The second option is to redirect the operation to a different resource that is invisible outside the SEE.
-Once a write operation is redirected, it is important that subsequent read operations on the same resource be redirected as well.
+effects processes in SEE from affecting the operation (or outcome) of processes executing outside the SEE.3 This means that any read request (i.e., one that queries the system state but does not modify it) may be performed by SEE processes.
+It also means that write requests should not be permitted to keep system state from being affected.
+There are two options in this context: one is to restrict the request, that is, disallow its execution.
+The second option is to redirect the request to a different resource that is invisible outside the SEE.
+Once a write request is redirected, it is important that subsequent read requests on the same resource be redirected as well.
+This is handled by service-specific proxies.

-By restriction, we mean that an operation is prevented from execution.
-An error code may be returned to the process, or the operation may be silently suppressed and a success code returned.
-In either case, restriction is easy to implement - we need only know the set of operations that can potentially alter system state.
+By restriction, we mean that a request is prevented from execution.
+An error code may be returned to the process, or the request may be silently suppressed and a success code returned.
+In either case, restriction is easy to implement-we need only know the set of requests that can potentially alter system state.
+In Alcatraz SEE, restriction is achieved using the confinement module, as is shown in Figure 1.
 The main drawback of restriction is that it will likely prevent applications from executing successfully.
-For instance, if a program writes a file, it expects to get back the same content at a later point in the program when the file is read.
+For instance, if a program writes to a file, it expects to get back the same content at a later point in the program when the file is read.
 However, an approach based on restriction cannot do this, and hence most nontrivial applications will fail to run successfully under such restriction.
 For this reason, restriction is a choice of last resort in our approach.

-By redirection, we mean that any operation that modifies some component of the host environment is instead redirected to a different component that is not accessed by the host OS processes.
-For instance, when an SEE process tries to modify a file, a copy of the original file may be created in a "private" area of the file system, and the modification operation redirected to this copy.
-Redirection is intended to provide a consistent view of system state to a process, thereby allowing it to run successfully.
+By redirection, we mean that any request that modifies some component of the host environment is instead redirected to a different component that is not accessed by the host OS processes.
+Alcatraz SEE handles redirection by service-specific proxies, which redirect all modifications to the system to components in the isolated resources (shown in Figure 1).
+For instance, in the file system proxy, when an SEE process tries to modify a file, a copy of the original file may be created in a private area of the file system, and the modification request redirected to this copy.
+Redirection is intended to provide a consistent view of system state to processes in SEE, thereby allowing them to complete successfully.